chetan-bisht/real-time-chat-app/README.md

 # Real-Time Chat Application

-A full-stack, real-time chat application featuring instant messaging, online status tracking, and a highly customizable UI with 32 built-in themes.
+A full-stack, real-time chat application featuring instant messaging, online status tracking, AI-powered message polishing, and a highly customizable UI with 32 built-in themes.

-🚀 **Live Demo**
+**Live Demo**
 [View Live Application](https://real-time-chat-app-7kmf.onrender.com)

 *Note: The app is hosted on Render's free tier.
 If the app hasn't been accessed recently, the first load may take 30-50 seconds as the server wakes up.*